Wrightslaw logo 10th anniversary

 After publication of the new proposed Special Education Regulations in The Virginia Register of Regulations on April 28, 2008, the dates of the official public comment period will be from April 28, 2008 through June 30, 2008.

-During that time period, the Virginia Department of Education will accept written public comments regarding the proposed revisions, and nine public hearings will be convened.
+During that time period, the Virginia Department of Education will accept written public comments regarding the proposed revisions, and nine public hearings have been held.

 VDOE is accepting and processing public comments now.

 VA Town Hall logoVirginia Regulatory Town Hall is a comprehensive source of information about regulatory changes under consideration in Virginia.
 You can find regulations, track proposed changes, and read the action summary of the revision of the regulations.
-You can submit on-line comments about regulatory changes.
-No public comments have been submitted at this time.
+You can submit on-line comments about regulatory changes and read comments from others.
 It's time to make your voice heard!
 Comment period ends 06/30/08.

 Points of Contact